konflux-ci/architecture/ADR/0035-artifact-streams.md

 - While each of the controllers that compose AppStudio should be able to exist on their own, they can all "come together" around a common description of produced artifacts in order to create a unified build, test, and delivery pipeline.
+- The owning references of `ArtifactStream`s and `ArtifactCollectionStream`s can be used for grouping and visualizing related `Artifact`s and `ArtifactCollection`s.

 [ADR 32.
 Decoupling Deployment]: 0032-decoupling-deployment.md